aurora-scheduler/website-tools/README.md

 All project committers have access to commit to the Aurora website; we encourage those without commit access to contribute changes by following the steps above.

-The website uses Apache Infra tooling to sync this Git repository with the live site.

-The content folder contains the websites content and when changes are committed to the asf-staging or asf-site branches, changes will be automatically deployed.
+The content folder contains the websites content.
+These newly generated contents should be committed to the the [Aurora Scheduler Website](https://github.com/aurora-scheduler/aurora-scheduler.github.io) repository.

 Before committing ensure that changes from source/ have been properly built in the `content/` directory.